hilalis/PocketGhost/README.md

 # PocketGhost
 PocketGhost is a open source web browser and maked with C#.
 And maked by ten years old kid.
 Please follow my github profile plz.
+IMPORTANT NOTE: There are some problems with this project and therefore it has been decided to freeze this project.
+Thanks to everyone who supports PocketGhost.
  ## PocketGhost v1.900.300  Bug fix and new features
  Release Notes:
  - Bug fix